jdsandifer/digital-paperwork/README.md

 Even after the initial success of my solution, I found additional ways to improve the software.
 Using PureComponent, I was able to make sure components that didn't have changes in data weren't re-rendering with each new cycle.
 With that and other optimizations, the UI it is now very responsive.

+In addition, I continued to contribute to the system by helping to improve the back end next: [Back End Improvements](https://github.com/jdsandifer/digital-paperwork/blob/master/Backend.md).